jeffhammond/blog/MPI_Needs_ABI.md

 ## The language use case

 C/C++ and Fortran applications aren't the only consumers of MPI.
-Because of MPI rich capability for multiprocessing, and standard nature, many developers would like to use MPI from [Python](https://www.python.org/), [Julia](https://julialang.org/), [Rust](https://www.rust-lang.org/), etc.
+Because of MPI's rich capability for multiprocessing, and standard nature, many developers would like to use MPI from [Python](https://www.python.org/), [Julia](https://julialang.org/), [Rust](https://www.rust-lang.org/), etc.